 A strong, efficient and effective regulatory environment is a hallmark of a high-functioning, efficient and sustainable economy.

-When achieved, the $25 million net burden reduction will equate to an approximate 10 per cent reduction in undue burden to Nova Scotia business.This bold target and aggressive timeframe underscores the role and importance of regulatory reform as part of a broader effort to create the conditions for economic growth and prosperity.
+Exceeding the target in an ambitious timeframe underscores the role and importance of regulatory reform as part of a broader effort to create the conditions for economic growth and prosperity.

 What is regulatory burden?

 Regulatory burden or ‘red tape’ is the time and cost business spends dealing with outdated, overly complex or duplicative rules and processes or unnecessary paperwork that provide little or no value to consumers, employees, the environment, government or businesses.

 Regulatory burden is reduced by changing how government regulates.
 It begins with exploring other ways of doing things, such as education, before introducing new rules.

 When evidence indicates regulation is the best option, burden can be reduced by developing rules with the ‘lightest touch’ and with the input of those who will be impacted.

 Burden is also reduced when government makes compliance easier through service and process improvements, which can reduce the time it takes to get accurate information or approvals.
 Finally, burden can be reduced by eliminating rules that are unnecessary or duplicative.